turbobuilt/crm-for-free/README.md

 [Demo] (http://erp.turbobuilt.com/#/login)

-The demon is hosted in the Oracle cloud.
+The demo is hosted in the Oracle cloud.
 It is not production ready and your data could be lost at any time.